What is Albumin?

-Serum albumin is the most abundant blood plasma protein and is produced in the liver and forms a large proportion of all plasma protein.
-The human version is human serum albumin, and it normally constitutes about 50% of human plasma protein.
+Serum albumin is the most abundant blood plasma protein and is produced in the liver.
+In human plasma, human serum albumin normally constitutes about 50% of the total protein.

 Prometic Bioseparations’ range of Mimetic Blue® affinity adsorbents comprise Mimetic Blue® ligands attached to beaded agarose supports, which selectively bind to Albumin and Albumin related proteins from a variety of sources, including plasma, serum and recombinant cell cultures to yield highly purified biological products.

 The adsorbents are used commercially for the purification of albumin and albumin related proteins (i.e. albumin fusion proteins) but also are applicable to a variety of other proteins including adenine nucleotide binding proteins.